lucarin91/WS-seminar/slides.md

-# From stateless to statefull
+# HTTP is stateless
-we want to avoid to communicate at every request username and password.
+We want to avoid to communicate at every request username and password.

-we need a way to authenticate a client throw a set of consecutively request.
+We need a way to authenticate a client throw a set of consecutively request.

-we want to save same data for every single user
+We want to save specific data for every users.

 note:
 HTML is a stateless protocol, but usually application needs to keep information between two distinct calls.